Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

-A well-cut, stunning 3 Carat Diamond will capture the heart of the receiver—and all those who view it.
+A well-cut, stunning 3 Carat Diamond like this one from Blue Nile will capture the heart of the receiver—and all those who view it.
 Because of its significant carat weight, a 3 Carat Diamond offers extraordinary capacity for brilliance, sparkle and fire.

 When referring to 3 Carat Diamonds, we are specifically discussing the weight.
 3 Carat is equal to 600 milligrams, or 0.6 grams.
 From another perspective, a 3 Carat Diamond weighs approximately the same as a raisin.